nodejs/node/doc/api/url.md

 url.resolve('http://example.com/one', '/two'); // 'http://example.com/two'
 ```

-You can achieve the same result using the WHATWG URL API:
+To achieve the same result using the WHATWG URL API:

 ```js
 function resolve(from, to) {